asig/petris/README.md

    - `make`
    - [cbmasm](https://github.com/asig/cbmasm)
    - a recent version of [go](https://go.dev)

+If you want to generate a `TAP` file as well, you need to also download Luigi di Fraia's [prg2tap] tools.

+Then, just run make:
+   - `make` to build the prg file,
+   - 'make petris.tap` to create a `TAP` file that can be used with [Tapuino](https://github.com/sweetlilmre/tapuino) on a real PET,
-Then, just run `make` to build the prg file, or `make run` to run it in VICE.
+   - or `make run` to run it in VICE.

 ## License
 Copyright (c) 2022 Andreas Signer.